-Informally, by using the disjunctive operator we mean that either parent node (C and L) is likely to activate F (i.e., significantly increase the function's final score).
-This disjunctive operator is particularly useful when any individual factor is likely to activate F alone, regardless of other factors [19].
+Informally, by using the disjunctive operator we assume that either parent node (C and L) is likely to activate F (i.e., significantly increase its final score).
+This disjunctive operator is particularly useful when any individual factor is likely to activate F alone, regardless of other factors [16].
+In doing so, we avoid having to fine-tune relative weights for individual factors, as shown in our experimental results (Section 5).
 Formally, the disjuntive operator is defined as follows:

-$$or(x, y) = 1 - [(1 - x) \cdot (1 - y)]$$
+$$or(x, y) = 1 - ((1 - x) \cdot (1 - y))$$